 The information present in each member of a team or organization is equal in value towards the achievement of strategic, cultural and business solutions.
 Because of that, a democratic approach towards all the voices (sounds 😀) of a system, including marginalized ones, is necessary today.

 Leadership today means to 1. incubate and initiate processes that reveal the information present in teams and organizations, and 2. orchestrate it towards the achievement of strategic, cultural and business solutions.

 Just when everything that could be achieved with the dominant – tonic relationship in classical music had been exhausted, Schoenberg and Stockhausen were interested in making something that would work, instead of something that would be predictable.
 They were interested in results, and when the system restricted them, they broke out of the box.

 If you are seeking for ways to break free from your own organizational box, so you can make something that works in our volatile and uncertain world, consider a systems thinking facilitator and send me an email.

 System thinkers believe systems are intelligent and creative, and can help you reveal and channel the intelligence, creativity and pieces of truth held by every person in a team or group.
-I am such a facilitator and have many great tools from Theory U, Organization and Relationship Systems Coaching, and organizational sound constellations from the world of the modern arts like the one at the top of this post.
+I am such a facilitator and have many great tools: a battery of Organization and Relationship Systems Coaching tools, and organizational graphic constellations from the world of the modern arts like the one at the top of this post.